What? ANOTHER new Jalan Besar café?

 Accordingly, the paste itself is prepared daily freshly in the morning, and placed in a warmer to ensure it doesn’t ‘solidify’ and that texture would remain creamy.

-While the Mango Pomelo Sago ($4.80) lacked a certain creaminess that I would have preferred it was a very decent bowl with sweet cubed mangos and generous portion of pomelo – in fact one of the most I had in recent times.
+While the Mango Pomelo Sago ($4.80) lacked a certain creaminess that I would have preferred, it was considered decent bowl with sweet cubed mangos and generous portion of pomelo – in fact one of the most I had in recent times.

 The one thing noted for their desserts that sugar level was kept lower, without interfering the taste too much.